 McSorley's is a Cooper Union landmark that first opened sometime around the Civil War.
 It is one of the oldest continuously operating bars in the city.
 McSorley's serves two kinds of beer, McSorley's Lager and McSorley's Cream Stock Ale, and they are served two mugs at a time.
 Inside, you'll find sawdust on the floor and historic bric-à-brac alongside photos and news clippings.
 The menu is simple, with appetizers such as hearty cheese plates.
 Just be sure to keep the pub's centuries-old motto in mind: "Be Good or Be Gone!"

-Sunny's Bar has been around for decades, a favorite of Red Hook locals and even some Manhattanites who travel all the way to Brooklyn.
+Sunny's Bar has been around for decades, a favorite of Red Hook locals and even some Manhattanites who travel to Brooklyn.
 The place is your typical neighborhood dive bar, without any frills.
-The drinks are cheap, the decor unpretentious with knick-knacks collected over the years being displayed.
-The place is swarming with friendly faces, young hipsters and some older ones who have been regulars for many years.
-There is a high stool bar as you enter, an old kitchen with a long table that is now used by patrons, an outdoor area for smokers and also a room with a band playing.
-Patrons are free to pick the instrument of their choice and join in!
+The drinks are cheap, the décor unpretentious with knick-knacks collected over the years on display.
+The place is swarming with friendly faces, young and old.
+A bar with high stools set at the counter greets visitors who can pick from a list of beers, wines, and other options.
+Live bands also perform here regularly.

 This fun but relaxed Irish pub, complete with Tudor ceilings, iron chandeliers and sawdust on the floors, is a favorite among locals and one of New York City's finest spots to have a pint of Guinness beer.
 The crowd is very friendly, and the bar is staffed by genuine Irish folk.
 There are occasionally Irish football matches (soccer to all you Yankees) on the television.